arlac77/local-repository-provider/README.md

 Excutes:

--   writes all blobs into the workspace
+-   writes all updates into the workspace
 -   git add
 -   git commit
 -   git push